krakrukra/PocketAdmin/extra/wiki/eng/keyreflect.md

 data exfiltration using this method is usually very slow, so only use
 it if you really have to avoid using mass storage or other means (eg.
 air-gapped and USB storage restricted PC).
-Support for keystroke reflection on macOS is very limited, as on that
-OS keyboard LED state is usually not shared between different keyboards.

 There is an [example payload](https://github.com/krakrukra/PocketAdmin/tree/master/extra/payloads/FeatureTesting/KeystrokeReflectionTest) for testing keystroke reflection on windows.